quickwit-oss/quickwit/docs/reference/query-language.md

 When using ranges on integers, it behaves naturally.

 You can make an half open range by using `*` as one of the bounds. `field:[b TO *]` will match 'bb' and 'zz', but not 'ab'.
-You can also use a comparhison based syntax:`field:<b`, `field:>b`, `field:<=b` or `field:>=b`.
+You can also use a comparison based syntax:`field:<b`, `field:>b`, `field:<=b` or `field:>=b`.

 For range queries, you must provide a field.
-Quickwit won't use `default_search_fuelds` automatically.
+Quickwit won't use `default_search_fields` automatically.

 ### Term Set Query

 A query which matches if the document contains any of the tokens provided. `field: IN [ab cd]` will match 'ab' or 'cd', but nothing else.

-This is a lot like writting `field:ab OR field:cd`.
+This is a lot like writing `field:ab OR field:cd`.
 When there are only a handful of terms to search for, using ORs is usually faster.
 When there are many values to match, a term set query can become more efficient.

 <!-- previously a field was required.
 It looks like it may no longer be the case -->